|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 MIA March 19, 1944

-On March 18, 1944 at approximately 10:59pm took off from Fenton Airfield south of Darwin piloted by 1st Lt.
-Otto H. Martens on a night mission over Babo in New Guinea.
-In addition to the ten American crew, also aboard were six Australian Army from "Z" Force commandos.
+On March 18, 1944 at approximately 10:59pm took off from Fenton Airfield piloted by 1st Lt.
+Otto H. Martens (mission FEN V-28) for a special night mission spy drop mission "Hawk" over Babo in New Guinea.
+In addition to the ten American crew were six Australian Army "Z" Force commandos.
 This B-24 was last seen on take off.
 When the bomber failed to return, the entire crew was officially listed as Missing In Action (MIA).
-It was presumed to be lost sometime after midnight on March 19, 1944.
+Officially stricken off charge on March 20, 1944.

 1st Lt.
 John E. Lawor adds: